New Video: The Journey of Coffee from Cherry to CupJune 6, 2021

 If you love coffee, there are many ways you can join us in making a meaningful impact for the many people involved in preparing the coffee in your cup.

-Or, if you want to make a great living by creating a gathering place in your local community, consider opening an independent coffee shop.
+Or, if you want to make a great living by creating a gathering place in your local community, consider opening a coffee shop.